Skip to Content

 Pocket Stereoscope

 This tool creates a three-dimensional (3D) effect while viewing aerial photos or topographic maps.
-This allows geologists better to understand the three-dimensional structure of geological formations and landscapes.
+This allows geologists to better understand the three-dimensional structure of geological formations and landscapes.

 Other Geological Tools for Fieldwork